What Is Attribution?

 Takeaway

 Attribution theory can help us understand how we evaluate social situations and interact with others.
-The ability to interpret the behavior of others, along with our own actions, is useful in a variety of scenarios.
+The ability to interpret the behavior of others, along with our own actions, is useful in a variety of scenarios, but our biases can contribute to us making fundamental attribution errors.
 If you’d like help understanding how your thoughts, behaviors, and emotions connect, consider reaching out to a licensed therapist online.
 Working with a professional can be a productive next step on your mental health journey.

 Explore mental health options online